Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 Boiler plate to begin the code.
 Header, section and footer elements in the body.
 Bootstrap items such as buttons, forms, barchart, timeline, grid

+Credits:

+The Albert Lawn Tennis Club for its three ethos statements

+the webthought.blogspots.com for its bar chart code.
+This did not work properly for this website and was modified quite a lot, but provided a good starting point.

+w3schools.com was very useful for quick look-ups of code that had been covered by Code Institute's course.

+Improvements to code and website layout

+The code and website was improved by grouping together each ethos statement with its associated paragraph.
+This was previously a problem when adapting the website for responsive design.

+The layout was improved by completely moving the ethos statements and paragraphs at smaller screen sizes so that they sat underneath the hero-image. if this was not done, the website looked messy.